matrix-org/matrix-spec-proposals/proposals/2787-portable-identities.md

 It is still a work-in-progress—some things that need attention include:

+- How to handle multiple homeservers joining the same room, all with attestations from the same UPK, and how they synchronise state amongst themselves;
 - How to handle invites, given that you won't know a UDK until after the user has joined the room;
 - How to adequately disconnect UDKs from UPKs as a part of a data removal request